huggingface/hub-docs/docs/hub/repositories-next-steps.md

 git reset --hard upstream/main
 ```

 4.b.
-If you want to rebase instead of overriding, run the following command and solve any conflicts
+If you want to rebase instead of overriding, run the following command and resolve any conflicts:

 ```
 git rebase upstream/main
 ```

-5. Prepare your LFS files to push
+5. Prepare your LFS files to push:

 ```
 git lfs install --force --local # this reinstalls the LFS hooks huggingface-cli lfs-enable-largefiles . # needed if some files are bigger than 5Gb
 ```

-6. And finally push
+6. And finally push:

 ```
 git push --force origin main # this can take time depending on your upload bandwidth